 But what does all this legalese mean when you're on holiday?
 You'd rather be relaxing right?

 If you're travelling overseas it helps to know what your rights are within that country.
 Here's a list of resources from our sister organisations and various consumer protection bodies in the UK, New Zealand and the US.
-For other countries look up the 'Need to know' travel guide for your destination.

 - My holiday accommodation was overbooked what can I do?